molgenis/molgenis/docs/user_documentation/guide-quick-upload.md

 Data is imported into the MOLGENIS database as a single _data table_ _Data tables_ are grouped within packages

 1. In the case of an excel, the file name is used as the _package_ name and the workbook sheet is used as the _data table_ name.
+Packages will be created as children of the "base/upload" package.
 2. In the case of a CSV, the file is used as the _package_ and the _data table_ name.
+The package will be created as children of the "base/upload" package.
-3. In the case of a ZIP file, the name of the ZIP file is used as the _package_ name, and the names of the files inside the ZIP are used as the names for the _data tables_
+3. In the case of a ZIP file, the name of the ZIP file is used as the _package_ name, and the names of the files inside the ZIP are used as the names for the _data tables_.
+The package will be created as children of the "base/upload" package.

 How to use
 ----------